(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Biological warfare researchers may have created strains of anthrax that are resistant to multiple antibiotics, but these strains have not yet been encountered in a clinical situation.

 An anthrax vaccine, composed of a cell-free culture filtrate, is available for people at high risk (eg, military personnel, veterinarians, laboratory technicians, employees of textile mills processing imported goat hair).
-Repeated vaccination is required to ensure protection.
+Repeated preexposure vaccination with a 5-dose intramuscular series is required to ensure protection.
 Local reactions from vaccine can occur.
 A separate veterinary vaccine is also available.

 Limited data suggest that cutaneous anthrax does not result in acquired immunity, particularly if early effective antimicrobial therapy was used.
 Inhalation anthrax may provide some immunity in patients who survive, but data are very limited.